jfree/orsonpdf/README.md

         <version>1.9</version>
     </dependency>

 For developers using the Java Module System, OrsonPDF defines the automatic module name `com.orsonpdf.orsonpdf`.
+Alternatively, a new project (https://github.com/jfree/jfreepdf) has been created that supports Java modules directly but requires Java 11 or later.

 Build